hyperf/hyperf/docs/en/tracer.md

 ];
 ```

-### Configure middleware
+### Configure middleware or listener

-After configuring the driver, you need to configure the middleware to enable the collection function to collect information.
+After configuring the driver, you need to configure the middleware or request cycle event listener to collect information to enable the collection function.

+- Add middleware

 Open the `config/autoload/middlewares.php` file and enable the middleware on the `http` node.

 ```php